 A Maintainer may be removed at any time by a 2/3 vote of the other maintainers.

 Depending on the reason for removal, a Maintainer may be converted to Emeritus status.
 Emeritus Maintainers will still be consulted on some project matters, and can be rapidly returned to Maintainer status if their availability changes.

-Time zones permitting, Maintainers are expected to participate in the public developer meeting, the time and coordinates of which are stated in README.md.
+Time zones permitting, Maintainers are expected to participate in the community meeting, the time and coordinates of which are stated in README.md.

 Maintainers will also have closed meetings in order to discuss security reports or Code of Conduct violations.
 Such meetings should be scheduled by any Maintainer on receipt of a security issue or CoC violation report.
 All current Maintainers must be invited to such closed meetings.